Vegan Lemon Drizzle Cake

-Cream together sugar and butter.
-Fold in the flour, baking powder, lemon juice, and milk.
+Cream together the sugar and butter.
+Fold in the flour, baking powder, lemon juice and milk.

-Add the lemon zest and fold in gently.
+Add the lemon zest and fold it in gently.

-Spoon the mixture into the pan and bake for around 40 minutes until golden brown.
-A toothpick/knife through the centre will come out clean when it's done.
+Spoon the cake mix into the tin and bake for around 40 minutes until golden brown.
+A toothpick through the centre will come out clean when it's done.

 While the cake is baking, make the drizzle by mixing together the lemon juice and sugar.
 Pour this over the cake as soon as it comes out of the oven, while it's still hot.